Section I – Purpose

 - Members shall strive to conduct themselves in a sportsmanlike manner.

-- Unsportsmanlike conduct is conduct that unreasonably lessens the enjoyment of playing darts or which would unreasonably discourage others from participating in league play.
+- Unsportsmanlike conduct is conduct that unreasonably lessens the enjoyment of playing darts for others or which would unreasonably discourage others from participating in league play.
 This includes but is not limited to: purposefully injuring another, angrily throwing objects or breaking equipment, cheating during league or tournament play, harassment and/or heckling of others, excessive yelling/swearing at others, failure to stop these activities when asked.

 - Members must comply with all of the rules, laws, and regulations of the PADA, Federal Government, local government, and the venue hosting any event, including league play.